 Using M-boxes is charged by minutes of media content transferred.
 Transferring hours of media content from hundreds of users requires control of both usage and cost.
 Mediabank customers can choose to use the M-boxes as follows:

 - Free use, no restriction, but still in control.
-The accumulated use is visible to every user from the Dashboard when they login to Mediabank.
+The accumulated use is visible to every user from the Dashboard when they are logging in to Mediabank.
 Any "abuse" is discovered immediately.

 - Customers preferring strict control can choose a maximum weekly usage.
 When achieved, the M-box will not accept any further publishing.
 The "counter" is reset every Sunday at midnight.

-- Customers preferring less strict control can choose a maximum weekly usage, but the users are allowed to exceed the agreed volume at a higher cost per/minute.
+- Customers preferring less strict control can choose a maximum weekly usage, but the users can exceed the agreed volume at a higher cost per/minute.
 The "counter" is reset every Sunday at midnight.